sandrakaminski/website/README.md

 Comments on articles, and reviews on shop items are serverside CRUD functions using mongoDB to hold the info.
 They can also be founf on the netlify functions directory.

 ## Getting started:
-- Run `yarn` to install all dependencies
+- Run `npm install` to install all dependencies
-- `yarn dev` to start the project, this can be found under port `5173`
+- `npm run dev` to start the project, this can be found under port `5173`

 ## Netlify